Old Temple Entrance

 During the next four decades, the scope of the Society’s activities continued to expand.
 Work began on a custom-designed retreat house for women, which was dedicated in May 1972.
 In 1973, purchase of a piece of property, which adjoined the retreat entrance, with an historic old house called Shafter Manor, provided a retreat house for men.

-In the 1970s, the Society began hosting a yearly Memorial Day Retreat at Olema, which expanded into an interfaith dialogue, involving participants from other spiritual traditions.
+In the 1970s, the Society began hosting a yearly Memorial Day Retreat at Olema, which consisted of an interfaith dialogue, involving participants from other spiritual traditions.
 This annual event is highly regarded by the local community.
-The Society also opened the retreat houses to individuals and groups irrespective of their spiritual affiliations.
+The Society also opened the retreat houses to individuals and groups for spiritual practice irrespective of their spiritual affiliations.

 In addition to the retreat, another important spiritual service the Society provides is the bookshop.
 Since the 1970s, the bookshop has grown in size, and expanded to include, not only Vedantic literature and scriptures and books on Ramakrishna, Vivekananda, and by the Ramakrishna Order, but also a comprehensive collection on world religions and philosophies and spiritual life in general.